SoK: Data Minimization in Machine Learning: Analysis of DM-adjacent Techniques

 \subsection{Dataset Distillation}

-Dataset distillation~\cite{wang2018dataset, sucholutsky2021soft, zhao23cond} is a method that synthesizes a compact dataset (often orders of magnitude smaller), which, when used for training, achieves comparable model performance to full dataset training.
-Unlike data selection \cite{nalepa2019selecting, mirzasoleiman2020coresets}, distillation optimizes synthetic data directly so that gradient steps taken on the distilled data mimic those taken on the full dataset \cite{lei2023comprehensive, cazenavette2022dataset, zhao2020dataset}.
+Dataset distillation~\cite{wang2018dataset, sucholutsky2021soft, zhao23cond} is a method that synthesizes a compact dataset (often orders of magnitude smaller), which, when used for training, aims to achieve comparable model performance to full dataset training.
+Unlike data selection \cite{nalepa2019selecting, mirzasoleiman2020coresets}, distillation thereby optimizes synthetic data directly so that gradient steps taken on the distilled data (ultimately) mimic those taken on the full dataset \cite{lei2023comprehensive, cazenavette2022dataset, zhao2020dataset}.

 \para{Relationship to DM} The key data minimization benefit of dataset distillation lies in its horizontal minimization: by releasing only a distilled (synthetic) subset, it reduces the volume of data exposed to downstream parties, thus protecting all examples omitted from the distillation.
 As with synthetic data, if the distillation is performed by a trusted collector, some protection is provided against adversaries \advstore{} and \advmodel{}, but not against \advtwire{}, since original data must still be collected centrally before distillation.
 Similarly it does not protect Client data at inference time (\adviwire{}) where original data points are required.
-Importantly, even though distillation may limit horzontal leakage, unless explicit privacy constraints are incorporated (e.g., DP-Distillation~\cite{vinaroz2023differentially}), there is no formal privacy guarantee against adversarial inference from the distilled examples~\cite{carlini2022freelunchprivacyfree}, making DM-centric distillation (e.g., jointly across both samples and features while incorporating a privacy term) an interesting area for future exploration ({\faLightbulbO}).
+Importantly, even though distillation may limit horizontal leakage, unless explicit privacy constraints are incorporated (e.g., DP-Distillation~\cite{vinaroz2023differentially}), there is no formal privacy guarantee against adversarial inference from the distilled examples~\cite{carlini2022freelunchprivacyfree}, making DM-centric distillation (e.g., jointly across both samples and features while incorporating a privacy term) an interesting area for future exploration ({\faLightbulbO}).